Yankuba Sima

-Yankuba Sima Fatty (born 28 July 1996), is a Gambian-Spanish professional basketball player for Valencia of the Liga ACB and EuroLeague.
+Yankuba Sima Fatty (born 28 July 1996), is a Gambian-Spanish professional basketball player for Valencia of the Spanish Liga ACB and EuroLeague.
 He has also represented the Spanish national team internationally.
 Standing at 6 ft 11 in (2.11 m), Sima plays in the center position.

 Early life and youth career

 Born in Girona, Catalonia to Gambian parents, Sima started playing basketball at age 7 in local club CE Santa Eugènia de Ter.
 He later joined the academy of CB Sant Josep.
 Sima would also join the Canarias Basketball Academy before moving to the United States to continue his studies and further develop his career.

 Sima attended and played high school basketball for Arlington Country Day School and Elev8 Institute in Delray, Florida.

 College career

 Sima played his freshman year of college for St. John's of the Big East Conference.
 In the 2025-16 season he averaged 7.3 points per game and led the team in rebounds per game with 5.7.
 He achieved the second highest number of blocks in the conference with 60.

-In the 2016-17 season, he transferred to Oklahoma State midseason after playing 10 games for St. John's.
+In the 2016–17 season, he transferred to Oklahoma State midseason after playing 10 games for St. John's.
 In the 2017-18 season, Sima led the team in blocks with 1.1 per game.